keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 * `privKey`, stored in user app link.

 ### Scanner Page
-As the scanner page exclusively scans QR codes and calls `claim` on the private keys that it reads, the app itself does not store any Keypom parameters apart from the event password, which the doorman will manually enter on app mount.
+As the scanner page exclusively scans QR codes and calls `claim` on the private keys that it reads, the app itself does not store any Keypom parameters apart from the event password, which the host will manually enter on app mount.

 The scanner app obtains the `privKey` by scanning the QR code and parsing the obtained string.
 It then calls `claim` and checks whether or not the claim was successful based on if the key's current use decremented.